-The Data Analytics and Visualization Efficiency Framework for xAPI and the Total Learning Architecture
+The Data Analytics and Visualization Environment for xAPI and the Total Learning Architecture

 If the objective is to analyze, interpret, and visualize micro-level behavior-driven learning, we need a framework for analysis and visualization which aligns with xAPI, xAPI Profiles, and the Total Learning Architecture (TLA).

 Project DAVE is funded by the Advanced Distributed Learning Initiative at the U.S. Department of Defense.